AndersonALAC/andersonalac.github.io/README.md

-# A personal blog
+# A Personal Blog

 do some recordings of my learning process

-It is important to build your own library of knowledge, I've alway wanted to do this but never realized
+It is important to build your own library of knowledge, I've alway wanted to do this but never realized.